 Pursuing a career in the fashion industry can be daunting.
 What’s the first step?
 Who do you talk to?
-What should be on your resume?
-In a world that seems almost impossible to penetrate if you don’t live in a city like New York or Los Angeles, or aren’t pursuing a fashion-specific major, it can seem almost unattainable.
-But though you may be thinking what’s a student to do, I’m here to tell you that it’s 100 percent possible to start a fashion career from absolutely anywhere.
+What should you list out on your resume?
+What should you add to your digital portfolio?
+In an industry that seems almost impossible to penetrate if you don’t live in a major city such as New York or Los Angeles, or aren’t pursuing a fashion-specific major, it can seem almost unattainable.
+Even though you may be feeling stressed out, I’m here to tell you that it’s 100 percent possible to start a fashion career from absolutely anywhere.

 Where To Start?